Binary Jumbled Pattern Matching on Trees and Tree-Like Structures: Jumbled Pattern Matching on Bounded Treewidth Graphs

-To summarize we compute each array $A_X$ in $w^{O(w)}n^{O(1)}$ time.
-As the total number of bags is $O(wn)$, we obtain an algorithm whose total running time is $w^{O(w)}n^{O(1)}$, excluding the time required to compute the nice tree decomposition $\mathcal{T}$.
-We note that the running time of our algorithm can be improved slightly by using an extension of Lemma~\ref{lemma:minmax} to graphs.
-Also, our result straightforwardly extends to an $w^{O(w)}n^{O(c)}$ time algorithm for the case where the vertices of $G$ are colored with $c$ colors.
+\textbf{Summary.} We have shown above how to compute, for any given query $(i,j)$, the array $A_X$ for each bag $X$ of $\mathcal{T}$ in $w^{O(w)}n^{O(1)}$ time.
+As the total number of bags is $O(n)$, we obtain an algorithm whose total running time is $w^{O(w)}n^{O(1)}$, excluding the time required to compute the nice tree decomposition $\mathcal{T}$.
+This completes the proof of Theorem~\ref{thm:treewidth}.
+We note that our algorithm straightforwardly extends to an $w^{O(w)}n^{O(c)}$ time algorithm for the case where the vertices of $G$ are colored with $c$ colors.